 This menu contains most of the functions that change the entries.
-Note that the changes will not be saved back to the original files until one of the save functions in the File menu is used (see the section called Save An Entry).
+Note that the changes will not be saved back to the original files until one of the save functions in the File menu is used (see the section called Save An Entry in Chapter 3).